MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 > To leverage the settings you've defined for the unified labeling platform, end-users must have the unified labeling client installed on their machines.
 These advanced settings are not be available for users who have only built-in labeling provided by Office 365.
 >

-### Define label conditions in the **Security & Compliance Center
+### Define label conditions in the labeling admin center

 Unified labeling conditions provide more flexibility and better accuracy than their counterparts that had been created in the Azure portal.

-Create your labeling conditions manually in the Security & Compliance Center to leverage all of the labeling condition features available.
+Create your labeling conditions manually in your labeling admin center, including the Microsoft 365 compliance center, Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center, to leverage all of the labeling condition features available.

 For more information, see [What sensitivity labels can do](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels#what-sensitivity-labels-can-do) in the Microsoft 365 documentation.